Introduction

 10. Personalized Healthcare Equipment

-· Personalized nutrition plans based on wearable data.
+• Personalized nutrition plans using wearable data

-· Tailor-fitted compression garments.
+• Tailor-fitted compression garments

 Benefits:

-· Improves comfort and effectiveness of treatment.
+• Greater comfort and effectiveness

 Conclusion